typhoon-data-org/typhoon-orchestrator/docs/getting-started.md

 ## DAG

 ### DAG code
 We can check an example DAG in `dags/hello_world.yml`.
+You can also check it with the CLI by running `typhoon dag definition --dag-name hello_world`.

 !!! tip
     To get some editor completion and hints you can configure the JSON schema in `dag_schema.json` as the schema for the DAG YAML file.
 This can be done in VS Code with the [Red Hat YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) or in [PyCharm natively](https://www.jetbrains.com/help/pycharm/json.html).